Azure/azure-sdk/docs/clang/implementation.md

 ## Logging

-Client libraries must support robust logging mechanisms so that the consumer can adequately diagnose issues with the method calls and quickly determine whether the issue is in the consumer code, client library code, or service.
+Client libraries must support robust logging mechanisms so that the consumer can adequately diagnose issues and quickly determine whether the issue is in the consumer code, client library code, or service.

 In general, our advice to consumers of these libraries is to establish logging in their preferred manner at the `WARNING` level or above in production to capture problems with the application, and this level should be enough for customer support situations.
 Informational or verbose logging can be enabled on a case-by-case basis to assist with issue resolution.